Speaking and Listening

 Warmsworth Primary School continues to take part in the Cambridge Oracy Programme (led through the Doncaster Challenge Partner’s Hub) where good practice and future development ideas are shared and developed.

 Training has been delivered to staff through staff professional learning meetings where progression of skills and schemes of work have been shared.
 The assessment tool has been developed and shared in staff meetings.
-Foundation staff have had training in delivering NELI and are able to assess children and deliver the 20-week programme successfully and with confidence.
+Foundation staff have had training in delivering NELI and are able to assess children and deliver a tailor made version of the 20-week programme successfully and with confidence.
 Training and development of Kagan strategies and structure is refreshed in phase meetings and through drop ins for staff that wish to develop themselves further.

 At Warmsworth Primary School, we pride ourselves on the support we give all of our children to develop their oracy, particularly that of our SEN and EAL children to enable them to develop their speech and language skills.
 This continued support ensures that the majority of children make good or better progress from their starting points and leave our school with the necessary oracy skills to support their next stage of education and beyond.